 Mass layoffs at NewsCorp, Fairfax and the ABC, as well as the shuttering of BuzzFeed News Australia and eight Bauer Media magazines, have seen hundreds of young journalists lose their jobs in recent months.
 Desperation amongst young people has made them even more vulnerable to exploitation.

 “It’s frustrating because I don’t want this to keep happening to other people,” Stephanie says.
 “I was lucky that I had enough industry experience to see the internship for what it was, but a lot of younger and less experienced people won’t.
 And they can be taken advantage of.”

-As the consumption of goods and services declines in a post-pandemic economy, businesses like Offspring will look to further cut costs, potentially by appointing unpaid workers.
+As the consumption of goods and services declines in a post-pandemic economy, businesses like will look to further cut costs, potentially by appointing unpaid workers.
 Additionally, COVID-19 is severely limiting the number of jobs available to university graduates, thereby increasing competition and the perceived need to stand apart from one’s cohort by having unpaid industry experience.
-This further allows companies, like Offspring, to hire unpaid interns in perpetuity to undertake work that should be occupied by an employee in a paid role.
+This further allows companies to hire unpaid interns in perpetuity to undertake work that should be occupied by an employee in a paid role.
 Now, more than ever, there is a need for legislators to provide stronger work protections for unpaid interns.

 “I’ve honestly become quite jaded over the whole experience,” Stephanie says.

 “Interning in this industry is something you really need if you’re going to get anywhere and you need to be very privileged to be able to take on unpaid work.”

 “If we’re going to keep that norm, we really need to reexamine the relationship we have with unpaid workers.
 Perhaps if people are getting genuine skills, unpaid internships can be justified.
 But there is a lot of exploitation.
 It needs to stop.”

 The magazine owner did not respond to Honi’s request for comment.